 ** Note: There are additional charges for each additional finger printing card completed.

-We only accept cash, and please tell us how many cards you will need completed when you make your appointment with us.
+We only accept checks or exact cash only, and please tell us how many cards you will need completed when you make your appointment with us.
 Please call us at 802-388-2981 (Monday thru Friday 8:00 AM to 4:30 PM)(CLOSED HOLIDAYS) with any questions about paying for your finger prints prior to your appointment.

 TOP OF PAGE